hdashnow/hdashnow.github.io/about.md

 ## Biography

-Harriet Dashnow is a bioinformatician and PhD candidate at the University of Melbourne and the Murdoch Children’s Research Institute (MCRI).
-She has previously worked as a bioinformatician in the Department of Biochemistry at the University of Melbourne and [Melbourne Bioinformatics](https://www.melbournebioinformatics.org.au/), where she worked on the [Melbourne Genomics Health Alliance](https://www.melbournegenomics.org.au/) project.
+Harriet Dashnow is a bioinformatician and PhD student at the University of Melbourne and the Murdoch Children’s Research Institute (MCRI).
+She is best known for her work in detecting STR expansions, but has also published bioinformatic methods for clinical exome sequencing and microbial gene detection.
+She has previously worked as a bioinformatician at the University of Melbourne and [Melbourne Bioinformatics](https://www.melbournebioinformatics.org.au/), where she worked on the [Melbourne Genomics Health Alliance](https://www.melbournegenomics.org.au/) project.

 Harriet obtained a Bachelor of Arts (Psychology), a Bachelor of Science (Genetics, Biochemistry and Molecular Biology) and a Master of Science (Bioinformatics) with Dean’s Honours from the University of Melbourne.
 She was awarded an Australian Government Research Training Program (RTP) Scholarship, a Murdoch Children’s Research Institute Top Up Scholarship and a Australian Genomics Health Alliance PhD Award for her PhD studies.